al-caveman/cavemancms/content_raw/hooton/article.md

       On the other hand, polygamy with, _optionally_, up to $4$ wives per man.
-      $4$ as the upper bound for polygamy is the smallest number that allows for achieving the [petro:Petro principle] (aka the 80/20 rule), and the number that does not allow exceeding the Petro principle.
-E.g. as the top $20\%$ of men get to utilize $80\%$ of the women, but _not more_ than the Petro principle.
+      $4$ as the upper bound for polygamy is the smallest number that allows for achieving the [pareto:Pareto principle] (aka the 80/20 rule), and the number that does not allow exceeding the Pareto principle.
+E.g. as the top $20\%$ of men get to utilize $80\%$ of the women, but _not more_ than the Pareto principle.

-      While monogamy insists to violate the Petro principle by forcefully imposing the unnatural $1/1$ ratio, that has absolutely no merit in nature, nor in economical utility.
+      While monogamy insists to violate the Pareto principle by forcefully imposing the unnatural $1/1$ ratio, that has absolutely no merit in nature, nor in economical utility.